thund3rbreath/hyperbolic-labs/README.md

-# AI Task Automation Script
+# Hyperbolic Task Automation Script

 ## Overview
 This script automates daily AI-generated tasks, including text, image, and audio generation.
 It interacts with the **Groq API** (for generating prompts) and the **Hyperbolic API** (for AI-generated content).
 Users can customize the number of tasks per day and duration.